Triple Crown of Hiking: History

 In 2018, Elsye Walker, known as Chardonnay on the trail, became the first African American to complete the Triple Crown.
 She thru-hiked the Pacific Crest Trail in 2015, the Appalachian Trail in 2016/2018, and in 2017 she thru-hiked the Continental Divide Trail.

 On September 15, 2019, combat veteran Will Robinson, age 38, became the first African American man to complete the Triple Crown.
 Will thru-hiked the Pacific Crest Trail in 2017, the Appalachian Trail in 2018, and completed the Continental Divide Trail in 2019.
 Will's trail name is Akuna, from the Swahili phrase Hakuna Matata meaning "no worries", and made popular by a song in The Lion King.

+Calendar-year Triple Crown

+A prestigious accomplishment in long-distance hiking is the completion of the Triple Crown of Hiking in a single calendar year (January 1 through December 31).
+The first person to hike the Triple Crown in a calendar year was "Flyin" Brian Robinson, who completed the Triple Crown in 2001.
+The first woman to complete the challenge was Heather "Anish" Anderson in 2018.

-By the end of 2018, only ten people had completed the Triple Crown within one calendar year.
-“Flyin’” Brian Robinson was the first, and Heather “Anish” Anderson was the only woman.
+By the end of 2018, only ten people had completed the Triple Crown within one calendar year, Anderson being the only woman.
 The three long distance hikes can technically be done continuously in one season -- however, because of snow, they are generally attempted in sections.

-Calendar-year Triple Crown

-The most prestigious accomplishment in long-distance hiking is the completion of the Triple Crown of Hiking in a single calendar year (January 1 through December 31).
-The first person to hike the Triple Crown in a calendar year was Brian Robinson, who completed the Triple Crown in 2001.
-The first woman to complete the challenge was Heather Anderson (AKA Anish) in 2018.
 Most CYTC (calendar-year triple crown) finishers "flip flop" across the three trails through the year, hiking sections that are the best suited for the time of year.
 In 2005, Matt "Squeaky" Hazely was the first person to complete a CYTC without flipping, where he hiked each trail in its entirety (either northbound or southbound) before progressing to the next one.